nus-cs2030s/2324-s2/docs/39-async.md

   .join();
 ```

-[^3]: This is another instance where Java uses `null` to indicates a missing value.
-We can't use `null` as a legit value due to this flawed design.
+[^3]: This is another instance where Java uses `null` to indicate a missing value.
+We can't use `null` as a legitimate value due to this flawed design.